Rashmitha01/Digital-tripping/README.md

 this is the initial version of digital-tripping the digital distribution board main objectives of this project:
-1. ditalize the prevailing DB
+1. digitalize the prevailing DB
 2. get readings of the current as well as the volatge levels
 3. digitally trip the MCB & RCCB in case of high load or low voltages
 4. inidicates and inform to the user.